Early

 Some characters I remember in particular:

-• Then there was Wesley who was mostly a ripoff of Angel from Buffy, but he looked different and he didn't get old and fat like David Boreanz did (just detailing my mindset here, don't come for my life).
+Wesley who was mostly a ripoff of Angel from Buffy, but he looked different and he didn't get old and fat like David Boreanz did (don't boo me you know I'm right).
 He was younger when he was turned too, and way less creepy in his default state though he absolutely had that stupid evil side just like in Buffy.
-Yeah...he was just Angel without all the things I didn't like, haha.
+Yeah...he was just Angel without all the things I didn't like, haha. - The most creative of the bunch, which is still being very generous, was a dark fae named

-• The most creative of the bunch, which is still being very genmerous, was a dark fae named Wraith.
+Wraith .
 In our 'lore', faeries were basically just wild magic angels who could take a human form, a fae form which was sometimes abstract, and an animal form.
 Wraith's was a wolf.
 I mostly created him as a companion character for my friend's faerie, but he eventually came into his own.
 Oh, and yes he was totally an edgelord.
 His fae form was some dark knight reaper thing, and could turn into a dark whisp of fog, and he was super serious for no real reason, haha.

 She and I roleplayed for like 10 years (we still talk, don't worry!) - but in the later 2000s I became kind of interested in giving canon characters a try.
 She wasn't too interested, so we still maintained our own RP, but sometimes I went on forums and burgeoning social media until...